 The unique thing about Chimney Rock is how it looks different from each angle.
 You’ll approach Chimney Rock from the East side.
 Skirt the left edge of the rock (southward) for the sheer lightning rod angle.
 Or skirt right, heading toward the North side for a nice view of the mountainous valley.
 Or, rounding the north edge of the tower with a small amount of rock scrambling will bring you to the Northwest side of the rock.

 Head south, crossing another pretty wide-open boulder field and you’ll reach the low point of the ridge.
 Here, you can admire the most impressive angle of Chimney Rock.
 Note that coming over here adds about .3 miles on each end.

 Distance + elevation gain: 2.6 miles (or 5.2 if you hike downhill), 1700′

 Trailhead: Schweitzer Mountain Resort

 Another great hike in North Idaho is the summit trail to the top of Schweitzer Ski Resort.
-The hike is super peaceful and by mid-summer there are SO MANY huckleberries along the trail!
-So many that it took us nearly an hour longer because we stopped to pick them so often😜.
+The hike is super peaceful and by mid-summer, there are SO MANY huckleberries along the trail!
+So many that it took us nearly an hour longer because we stopped to pick them up so often😜.

 After the hike up, you can opt to take the free ski lift back down during hours of operation.